 - Self-Guided Visits: Design your own experience.
 Resources can be found at mobot.org/schoolprograms.
 Admission is free for all ZMD students, and non-ZMD students in grades PreK-8th.
-Non-ZMD students in grades 9 and above are admitted at \$8/student. - Guided Experiences: Designed for groups seeking an in-depth experience around specific topics, our experiences couple age-appropriate, outdoor learning experiences led by trained instructors with a theme-appropriate guided tour of the Garden.
-Programs vary in length from 75 minutes to 2 hours and include a take-home for each student.
+Non-ZMD students in grades 9 and above are admitted at \$10/student. - Guided Experiences: Designed for groups seeking an in-depth experience around specific topics, our experiences couple age-appropriate, outdoor learning experiences led by trained instructors with a themeappropriate guided tour of the Garden.
+Programs vary in length from 75 minutes to 2 hours.
 Fees: Standard (up to 30 students): \$180.
-Large (up to 60 students): \$360. - PlantLab Investigations: Dig deeper into plant science in the PlantLab Investigations designed for grades 3 and up offer students an opportunity to explore more rigorous botany and STEM topics with our trained instructors.
-PlantLab sessions serve up to 30 students, last 45-60 minutes, and include a take-home planting for each student.
+Large (up to 60 students): \$360. - PlantLab Investigations: Dig deeper into plant science in the PlantLab Investigations designed for grades 3 and up.
+This program offer students an opportunity to explore more rigorous botany and STEM topics with our trained instructors.
+PlantLab sessions serve up to 30 students, last 45-60 minutes, and include a takehome planting for each student.
 Fee: \$120 - Add-on Experiences: Make your students' experience even more memorable by including one of the following in your visit (See pg.
 13 for more information): - Pot-a-Plant: Sessions accommodate up to 30 students.
-Fee: \$60. - Shaw's Satchels: \$5/satchel (This fee is waived for ZMD school groups.)
+Fee: \$70. - Garden Nature Knapsack: \$5/satchel (This fee is waived for ZMD school groups.)
 Each satchel is designed for use by up to 10 students.
 Multiple satchels can be requested per educator. - The Doris I. Schnuck Children's Garden is open April through October.
-School groups must pre-register to receive a reduced entry fee and to guarantee admission, as capacity is limited.
+Capacity is limited.
 Fee: \$3/student, payable upon arrival.